 5.4.5 Evaluation

 The solution described in clause 5.4.4.1 adopts the NRM-based approach, which reuses the existing provisioning MnS operations and notifications.
-This solution is also consistent with the approach used by AI/ML training MnS defined in TS 28.105 [4].
-It does not only reuse the existing capabilities (provisioning MnS operations and notifications) to a greater extent, but also provides the flexibility to facilitate both co-located and distributed implementation and deployment of AI/ML training MnS and AI/ML testing MnS by using the consistent NRM-based approach.
+This solution is also consistent with the approach used by ML training MnS defined in TS 28.105 [4].
+It does not only reuse the existing capabilities (provisioning MnS operations and notifications) to a greater extent, but also provides the flexibility to facilitate both co-located and distributed implementation and deployment of ML training MnS and ML testing MnS by using the consistent NRM-based approach.

 Therefore, the solution described in clause 5.4.4.1 is a feasible solution.

-5.5 AI/ML deployment
+5.5 ML deployment

 5.5.1 Description

-AI/ML deployment refers to the process of making an AI/ML-enabled function available in the operational environments, where it could start adding value by conducting inference (e.g., prediction).
-After trained AI/ML-enabled function meets the performance criteria, the AI/ML-enabled function could be deployed in 3GPP system via a software installation or via a configuration management procedure and subsequently activated.
+ML deployment refers to the process of making an AI/MLcapability available in the operational environments, where it could start adding value by conducting inference (e.g., prediction).
+After trained ML entity meets the performance criteria, the ML entity could be deployed in 3GPP system via a software installation or via a configuration management procedure and subsequently activated.

-After an AI/ML-enabled function is deployed and activated in the production environment, the data fed to the AI/ML-enabled function may change to the level where it is different from the data used in the initial prior training of the respective AI/MLEntity.
-To improve model performance with the changing data, the AI/ML-enabled function or the entity therein may need to be retrained and redeployed within the production environment.
+After an ML entity is deployed and activated in the production environment, the data fed to the ML entity may change to the level where it is different from the data used in the initial prior training of the respective ML entity.
+To improve model performance with the changing data, the ML entity therein may need to be retrained and redeployed within the production environment.

 5.5.2 Use cases

-5.5.2.1 AI/ML deployment information retrieved by consumer
+5.5.2.1 ML deployment information retrieved by consumer

-After the AI/ML Entity is trained by the AI/ML training (AIMLT) MnS producer during development, the AI/ML-enabled function needs to be deployed to conduct inference in the operational environment.
+After the ML entity is trained by the ML training (MLT) MnS producer during development, the MLentity needs to be deployed to conduct inference in the operational environment.

-Once the AI/ML-enabled function has been installed in the operational environment, as different consumers need to know the available information of AI/ML-enabled functions and to determine the next appropriate action, the MnS consumer may request the MnS producer to retrieve the deployment information of AI/ML-enabled function.
+Once the AI/ML-enabled function has been installed in the operational environment, as different consumers need to know the available information of AI/ML-enabled functions and to determine the next appropriate action, the MnS consumer may request the MnS producer to retrieve the deployment information of ML-entity.

-The general deployment information used to describe an AI/ML-enabled function may include:
+The general deployment information used to describe an ML entity may include:

-- Resource information, which describes the static parameters of AI/ML Entity (e.g. aIMLEntityVersion, aIMLEntityId, trainingContext, see TS 28.105 [4])
+- Resource information, which describes the static parameters of ML entity (e.g. mLEntityVersion, mLEntityId, trainingContext, see TS 28.105 [4])

-- Management information, which describes the information model that is used for AI/ML Entity lifecycle management (e.g. activation flag, status, create time, last update time).
+- Management information, which describes the information model that is used for ML entity lifecycle management (e.g. activation flag, status, create time, last update time).

 - Capability information, which describes the capability information (e.g. inference type, performance metrics).